 We recognize deferred tax assets and liabilities for the future tax consequences related to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases, and for Federal and State net operating losses.
 Deferred tax assets and liabilities are measured using the enacted tax rates and laws that will be in effect when the deferred tax items are expected to be realized.
 If applicable, valuation allowances are recorded to reduce deferred tax assets for amounts we conclude are more likely than not to be unrealized.
-Since we are included in HSBC North America's consolidated Federal tax return and various combined State tax returns, the related evaluation of the recoverability of the deferred tax assets and various sources of taxable income in reaching conclusions on recoverability of deferred tax assets.
+Since we are included in HNAH's consolidated Federal tax return and various combined State tax returns, the related evaluation of the recoverability of the deferred tax assets is performed at the HSBC North America consolidated level.
+We consider the HNAH Group's consolidated deferred tax assets and various sources of taxable income in reaching conclusions on recoverability of deferred tax assets.
 The HNAH Group evaluates deferred tax assets for recoverability using a consistent approach which considers the relative impact of negative and positive evidence, including historical financial performance, projections of future taxable income, expectations of future corporate alternative minimum tax and any resulting credit carryforwards, future reversals of existing taxable temporary differences, tax planning strategies and any available carryback capacity.
 In evaluating the need for a valuation allowance, the HNAH Group estimates future taxable income based on management approved business plans.
 This process involves significant management judgment about assumptions that are subject to change from period to period.